Neroli Essential Oil : Benefits, Uses, DIY Recipes And Precautions

 Neroli oil For Women’s Health

 5 drops of neroli essential oil is added to an aroma diffuser and its aroma is allowed to engulf a room.
-Then the aroma is deeply inhaled for about 20 minutes before taking a 5 minutes break.
+Then the aroma is deeply inhaled for about 20 minutes before taking a 5 minute break.
 The aroma is inhaled again for 10 minutes.
-Doing so reduces stress and lowers the risk of depression.
+Doing so brings about certain peacefulness.

-Clods, coughs and flu can be pestering at times.
+Colds, coughs and flu can be pestering at times.
 Dilute neroli oil with almond oil and apply on the nose, throat, head and back of neck to get relief.
-It stops the hardening of mucus thus ensuring good sleep.

 Recipes With Neroli Essential Oil